 Language Access and Inclusion Director

-In his role as Director of Language Access and Inclusion, Dave manages development, outreach, and advocacy for HASA’s interpreting and sign language education programs.
+In his role as Language Access and Inclusion Director, Dave manages development, outreach, and advocacy for HASA’s interpreting and sign language education programs.

 Prior to joining HASA, Dave worked in various roles supporting best practices in the interpreting field, mainly as an interpreter educator with a focus on interpreting skill development topics related to power, privilege, and oppression.
 His most recent position was as an assistant professor at the University of Louisville.